If you’re wondering why you are on a vegan diet and acne is still a problem, don’t skip this article!

 As would be expected: we know even less about whether or not a vegan diet contributes to acne!

-While there is some evidence to suggest that high glycemic index foods could contribute, remember: acne is multifaceted, and every individual is different.
+While there is some evidence to suggest that high glycemic index (GI) foods could contribute, remember: acne is multifaceted, and every individual is different.

 Talk to your doctor and dermatologist about what you can do if pimples are keeping you up at night.
 Cutting out food needlessly is not recommended.